Palletizing solution at Aegir brewery using the Pally software

 A cobot palletizing solution can have a footprint as small as 0,16 sqm (+ pallets)

-Click here to learn more about cobot vs robot palletizer here
+Click here to learn more about cobot vs robot palletizers here

 Disadvantages

-Compared to an industrial robot, payload and speed is significantly lower.
-For the cobot to be able to work without physical safety installations it has to move slower and the design of the cobot also limits the payload.
-A cobot palletizing solution is therefore not an obvious choice for high volume low mix production lines.
+Compared to an industrial robot, payload and speed are significantly lower.
+For the cobot to be able to work without physical safety installations, it has to move slower, and the design of the cobot also limits the payload.
+A cobot palletizing solution is, therefore, not an obvious choice for high volume low, mixed production lines.

-Work speed can be additionally impacted with it’s safety measures.
+Work speed can be additionally impacted by its safety measures.
 A cobot should slow down or stop if it detects a person in its working environment.

 Cobot palletizing for Small and Medium Enterprises

-There is lots of research done on industry 4.0 and the automation of product lines.
-Palletizing with cobots is one of many possible ways small to medium sized enterprises can keep/gain competitive advantage and join the fourth industrial revolution.
+There is a lot of research done on Industry 4.0 and the automation of product lines.
+Palletizing with cobots is one of many possible ways small to medium-sized enterprises can keep/gain a competitive advantage and join the fourth industrial revolution.

 Human–robot collaboration is a new frontier for robotics, and the human–robot synergy will constitute a relevant factor in industry for improving production lines in terms of performances and flexibility.
 This will only be achieved with systems that are fundamentally safe for human operators, intuitive to use, and easy to set up